Melodies of St Kilda

 Click the image to open the link which will open in a new window.
 You may have to skip the ads.

 What a treat!
-4th July 2023 - The Edinburgh Service of Thanksgiving for King Charles incudes the reorchestration of 'Soay' by Rebecca Dale.
+4th July 2023 - The Edinburgh Service of Thanksgiving for King Charles includes the reorchestration of 'Soay' by Rebecca Dale.
 Played by Nicola Benedetti on violin with the Honours of Scotland Ensemble.

 A virtual fly-by of the islands of St Kilda, plus other animations.